ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 }
 ```

-This JSON can be successfully inserted with the `nickname` key ignored.
+This JSON can be successfully inserted with the `nickname` key ignored:

 ```sql
 INSERT INTO people FORMAT JSONEachRow